Musicals101.com

 Set designer, architect

 This ingenious designer's work embodied the art deco style at its best.
-He designed the sets for Florenz Ziegfeld's Follies from 1915 to 1931, giving them a definitive period elegance.
-While the Follies had always been lavish, Urban elevated them to a new level of visual artistry.
+An architect who was also responsible the design of several acclaimed children's books, he is best remembered for designing the sets for Florenz Ziegfeld's Follies from 1915 to 1931, giving them a definitive period elegance.
+While the Follies had always been lavish, Urban elevated them to a new level of visual art deco artistry.
 He designed other productions for Ziegfeld, including Show Boat (1927), The Three Musketeers (1928) and Whoopee (1928).
-He was architect for the spectacular Ziegfeld Theatre, designing a unique egg-shaped auditorium noted for its extraordinary acoustics and a sweeping art deco mural.
+He was architect for the spectacular Ziegfeld Theatre, designing a unique egg-shaped auditorium noted for its extraordinary acoustics and a sweeping art deco mural that covered its interior.

 Urban was artistic director of the Metropolitan Opera from 1917 to 1931, contributed set designs for various plays and films, and designed select private homes.
 He also designed the interiors of several art deco restaurants, including the posh St. Regis Roof in New York.
-He died barely a year after Flo Ziegfeld.
-The Ziegfeld Theater was demolished in 1966 to make way for a skyscraper and a movie house that uses the same name.
-All that survives of Urban's work today are his eye-filling set sketches for the Follies, and the loveably outlandish lower floors of the Heart Organization's office building at Broadway and 57th Street.
+He died at age 61, barely a year after Flo Ziegfeld.
+The Ziegfeld Theater was demolished in 1966 to make way for a skyscraper and a movie house.
+All that survives of Urban's work today are his eye-filling set sketches for the Follies, and the imposing art deco lower floors of the Heart Organization's office building at Broadway and 57th Street.

 Vera-Ellen